sancarbar/NanoChat2/README.md

 # NanoChat2
-Sample Chat App that uses Firebase (Step 2: Allow the user to send a message)
+Sample Chat App that uses Firebase

+Step 2: Allow the user to send a message.